SYLLABUS VIEW, English 211.001, Fall 2007

 hyperbole

-Thursday, 10/11: FIRST PAPER DUE by 5 PM in an email as an attached Word or RTF file--MAXIMUM LENGTH, 3 PAGES OF TEXT EXCLUDING NOTES AND "WORKS CITED" SECTION.
-Is this your first attempt to write a college-level literary analysis paper?
+Thursday, 10/16: FIRST PAPER DUE by 5 PM in an email to me as an attached Word or RTF file--MAXIMUM LENGTH, 3 PAGES OF TEXT EXCLUDING NOTES AND "WORKS CITED" SECTION.
+The paper's primary source must be a work we read before the midterm exam.
+See the "Required Graded Work" page linked to the home page menu.
+If this your first attempt to write a college-level literary analysis paper?
 If this is your first, be aware that this genre of writing differs enormously from what usually is taught in high school as a "research paper" or "book report."
 Avoid common errors such as mistaking plot summary for analysis, or assembling previous scholarly opinion rather than writing about original thinking that uses research to solve problems.
 Make sure you create a document that works like and looks like a college-level literary analysis.
 Read these linked tip sheets for first-time writers and ask me if you have questions.
 You also can read examples of successful midterm papers in my office.
 Click here for a description of the Introduction, Body, and Conclusion of a typical literary analysis based on typical questions academic readers ask in the order in which they typically ask them.
 Click here for the criteria I will use to evaluate the midterm papers, and click here for a checklist of obvious things you should look for when proofreading the final draft.
 Click here for the English 211 Style Sheet, including a shorter version of the MLA format for Works Cited citations.
 I welcome preliminary drafts or emails about your thesis.

 Week 9

-Friday 11/2: George Herbert (1595-1615) shaped poems, baroque style Note that you have a long reading due for Monday and Wednesday of next week, so if you have time you should read ahead.
+Friday 10/31: George Herbert (all the lyric poems) shaped poems, baroque style Note that you have a long reading due for Monday and Wednesday of next week, so if you have time you should read ahead.
 Herbert is dealing with religious subjects, like Milton, but Milton's style and ambitions stand in stark contrast with his.
 Can you describe and explain what kinds of issues Herbert treats with lyric poems and the subjects of Milton's epic?
 This is an excellent opportunity to experience the importance of "genre" or poetic form as it sets readers' expectations for what "a work of literature" should be and do.

 Week 11

-Monday 11/5: John Milton, Paradise Lost, Books I and II (1815-58).
+Monday 11/3: John Milton, Paradise Lost, opening biographical essay and Books I and II.
 Terms of art: metaphysical conceit, Cavalier poets, : miltonic syntax, epic simile, "anxiety of influence" (also book title), epic tradition, epic.

 Week 12